 How To Qualify For Social Security Benefits

-Now that you know what documents you will need when you apply for benefits, let’s discuss what you need to do to qualify for benefits.
-The two biggest criteria are your age and work history.
-To get Social Security retirement benefits, you must have a work history and an earnings record.
+You must have a work history and earnings record to get Social Security retirement benefits.
 Think about how Social Security works.
-You must have paid Social Security taxes into the system to receive benefits when you retire.
+You must have paid Social Security taxes into the system to receive retirement benefits.
 Generally, you must have worked for at least ten years to qualify for benefits.
-The longer you work and the more money you make while working, the higher your benefits will be.
+The longer you work and the more money you make, the higher your benefits will be.

-You must be at least 62 years old to start your retirement benefits, although there are a few exceptions that allow you to start your benefits sooner.
-Even if you don’t have enough work credits on your own, you can qualify for spousal benefits based on the work record of your spouse or former spouse.
-As long as your spouse receives Social Security benefits, you can receive spousal benefits upon turning 62.
-However, you should know that your benefits will be reduced if you start them before reaching your full retirement age.
+You must be at least 62 years old to start your retirement benefits, although a few exceptions allow you to start your benefits sooner.
+Even if you don’t have enough work credits, you can qualify for spousal benefits based on your spouse’s or former spouse’s work record.

 Documents Needed To Apply For SSI Benefits